More case studies with HISTAR®

 The SWFC’s sustainability objectives focussed on reducing the energy expended in the construction of the building by maximising efficiency, minimising the materials, and rationalising the building's geometry.
 HISTAR® contributes to those objectives, thanks to optimisation of the weight of the structure and efficient use of steel material.

 The relationship between earth and sky that the skyscraper evokes includes a special study of the materials used, which pursues the idea of the contrast, though a harmonious one, between the elements.
 The base of the tower, clad in rough granite to a height of 24 metres, reinforces the sense of stability and anchors the tower to the ground.
 By contrast, the main body of the tower is clad in a glazed curtain wall that reflects the sky and gives the building a sense of lightness.
 The architects Kohn Pederson Fox used glazing units with a special high-performance coating designed to meet the very highest aesthetic, ergonomic, and environmental standards.

 The safety of the building was a factor taken into account right from the very earliest stages of design.
 About every 12 floors there is an escape floor in which users of the building can take shelter in case of necessity.

-As regards to fire safety, the exits and fire and smoke propagation were studied using a service approach (which guaranteed a level of safety in excess of legal requirements), with computer simulations that led to some modifications in design (width of stairs, location of exits) to improve building evacuation times.
+As regards fire safety, exits and fire and smoke propagation were studied using a service approach (which guaranteed a level of safety in excess of legal requirements) with computer simulations that led to some modifications in design (width of stairs, location of exits) to improve building evacuation times.

-The Shanghai World Financial Center uses the appropriate design features for a mixed steel-and-concrete structure to ensure optimal fire protection and impact resistance for the entire steel structure.
+The Shanghai World Financial Centre uses the appropriate design features for a mixed steel-and-concrete structure to ensure optimal fire protection and impact resistance for the entire steel structure.